Ho Tze Lok

-Ho Tze-Lok MH (何子樂, born 26 October 1995) also known as Tomato Ho is a Hong Kong professional squash player.
-As of February 2018, she was ranked number 48 and highest ranking was rank number 43. in the world.
+Ho Tze-Lok MH (何子樂, born 26 October 1995), also known as Tomato Ho, is a Hong Kong professional squash player.
+As of October 2024, she was ranked number 24 in the world, and her highest-ever PSA ranking was 21 in January 2024.

 Career

 Tze-Lok's wins include the 2017 City of Greater Bendigo International, Perrier Challenge Cup and Brisbane City Sandgate Open.

 In 2018, she was part of the Hong Kong team that won the bronze medal at the 2018 Women's World Team Squash Championships.

+In 2025, she captured the gold medal in the Asian Individual Squash Championships, marking consecutive three editions of the Women's championship won by three different Hong Kong players.